What Is Depth Psychology? Jung’s Approach to the Unconscious

 2. Active imagination

-The primary goal of depth psychology is to build consciousness so the individual can bring the unconscious to consciousness to achieve psychic wholeness.
+The primary goal of depth psychology is to develop consciousness so that the individual can bring the unconscious into consciousness to achieve psychic wholeness.

-Patients (the analysands) meet with their analyst usually every week.
+Patients (the analysands) meet with their analyst usually weekly.

 However, untrained individuals can also apply Jung’s principles, insights, and methods to their inner work without an analyst.